iManagement

 (Photo: Wolfhard S. Hüsken)

-Photo 40: Do not confuse cellular debris (top) with wax moth droppings (bottom).
+Photo 40: Do not confuse cell debris (above) with wax moth frass (below).

 (Photo: Wolfhard S. Hüsken)

-Photo 41: In addition, observing several uncapped cells surrounded by a rim (bald brood) and/or aligned linearly (tubular brood) indicates the presence of a gallery dug deep by wax moth.
+Photo 41: Furthermore, the observation of several uncapped cells encircled by a raised rim (bald brood) and/or arranged linearly (tunnel brood) indicates the presence of a gallery excavated deep in the comb by the wax moth.

-Freeze food combs at -18°C for two days, then store them in tightly sealed boxes
+Freeze food frames at −18°C for two days, then store in hermetically sealed containers.

-Acetic acid at 60–80% kills especially the eggs and the adult wax moth
+Acetic acid at 60–80% kills in particular the eggs and adult moth of the wax moth.

 19. Guests: Pseudoscorpions (Ellingsenius indicus)

-Careful examination of the drawer sometimes reveals unusual hive guests.
-In 1930, biologists discovered small arthropods living inside hives and feeding on various debris (dead bees, diseased brood, wax moth larvae, etc.).
+Careful observation of the varroa monitoring board sometimes reveals unusual hive guests.
+In 1930, biologists discovered the presence of small arthropods living inside hives and feeding on various debris (dead bees, diseased brood, wax moth larvae, etc.).
 Arthropods are invertebrate animals with a rigid (chitinous) exoskeleton, a segmented body, and limbs or appendages composed of articulated elements that give them great freedom of movement.
-The inextensible carapace is regularly replaced during growth by successive molts.
+The inextensible carapace is regularly replaced during the animal's growth through successive moults.

-Ellingsenius indicus is one of these pseudoscorpions; it belongs to the arachnids and therefore has 4 pairs of legs.
-It has a pair of pincers but no sting and measures about 6–8 mm in length.
-It lives in Asia and cohabits closely with the local bee Apis cerana.
-Ellingsenius indicus feeds readily on varroa mites, which it immobilizes with its pincers, inserting its mandibles (chelicerae) under the chitin carapace and sucking out the interior of the mite’s body after injecting a liquefying fluid.
-This pseudoscorpion is completely harmless to the bee A. cerana, which even accepts transporting it, attached to its thorax, from one part of the hive to another.
-It helps maintain a low infestation level by consuming several dozen varroa mites per day.
+Ellingsenius indicus is one of these pseudoscorpions belonging to the arachnids and therefore possessing 4 pairs of legs.
+It is equipped with a pair of pincers but has no sting and measures approximately 6–8 mm in length.
+It lives in Asia and cohabits familiarly with the local bee Apis cerana.
+Ellingsenius indicus is fond of varroa mites, which it devours by immobilising them with its pincers, plunging its mouthparts (chelicerae) beneath the chitin carapace and sucking the contents of the mite's body after injecting a liquefying fluid.
+This pseudoscorpion is completely harmless to the bee A. cerana, which even accepts being transported by it, fixed to the bee's thorax, from one corner of the hive to another.
+It contributes to keeping the infestation level low by devouring several dozen varroa mites per day.

 Photo 43: The pseudoscorpion is an extremely rare guest.
-It cannot keep varroa in check, but rejoice nevertheless at its presence.
+It cannot keep varroa in check, but rejoice at its presence nonetheless.

-Photo 44: Ellingsenius indicus feeds readily on varroa mites (4–6 varroa per day) by immobilizing them with its pincers.
+Photo 44: Ellingsenius indicus is fond of varroa mites, which it devours (4–6 varroa mites per day) by immobilising them with its pincers.

 20. Guests: Ants

-Ants are very close to bees not only in insect classification (order Hymenoptera) but also in many aspects of their social organization and communication.
-They benefit from the warmth of the hive, steal residues of sweet substances (honey, nectar, royal jelly), or feed on debris and carcasses of their cousins, who tolerate them.
+Ants are closely related to bees not only in the classification of insects (order Hymenoptera) but in many aspects of their social organisation and communication methods.
+They benefit from the warmth of the hive, pilfer residues of sugary substances (honey, nectar, royal jelly), or feed on the debris and carcasses of their cousins, who tolerate them.

 (Photo: Wolfhard S. Hüsken)

-Photo 45: A colony in excellent condition has nothing to fear from ants.
+Photo 45: A colony in full health has nothing to fear from ants.

-One can sometimes observe tiny oval organisms, much smaller than varroa mites, whitish in color, with several legs (8), running very fast on the drawer covered with pollen/wax debris.
-These are pollen mites, completely harmless to bees, living in the colony’s debris like true scavengers.
-The photo below allows comparison of the size of these mites with the varroa circled in red, right next to the pollen pellet.
-Note in passing two immature varroa mites with beige coloration: the one circled in blue shows its dorsal side and the other, circled in yellow, its ventral side...
+One can sometimes observe tiny oval organisms, much smaller than varroa mites, whitish in colour, bearing several legs (8), running at great speed across the varroa monitoring board covered in pollen/wax debris.
+These are pollen mites, completely harmless to bees, living in the colony's debris like true scavengers.
+The photo below makes it possible to compare the size of these mites relative to the red-circled varroa mite, directly next to the pollen pellet.
+Two immature varroa mites of beige colouration can also be noted in passing: the blue-circled one showing its dorsal surface and the other, yellow-circled, its ventral surface…

 (Photo: Wolfhard S. Hüsken)